Across Bavaria to the Alps, Up to the Glacier and Back to the Lake

 Onward to Kaprun and the Kitzsteinhorn Glacier – Riding the Glacier Jet into the High Alps

-After a short but atmospheric stroll through Zell am See’s market square – past small cafés, historic façades, and the gentle sound of church bells – we set off for Kaprun.
+After a short, atmospheric tour through the market square of Zell am Seepast small cafés, historic facades and the gentle sound of church bells, we made our way to Kaprun.
 Our goal was clear: the Kitzsteinhorn Glacier, the highlight of the day.

 At the base station, at 911 meters above sea level, the alpine adventure truly begins, the alpine adventure truly begins.
 Stepping out of the car, you immediately feel the crisp mountain air and the tingle of anticipation.
 Boarding the Glacier Jet 1, the gondola glides upwards within minutes, and with every meter gained, the view over the valley widens until the houses of Kaprun look like miniature toys far below.